AndrewDarwin/andrewdarwinmsproject2/README.md

 ### Content

-All content was written by myself, except for 1 sentence in the About section, taken from the Ibiza wikipedia page - “An island in the Mediterranean Sea off the eastern coast of Spain, Ibiza is the third largest of the Balearic Islands.”
+All content was written by myself, except for 1 sentence in the About section, taken from the Ibiza wikipedia page - “An island off the eastern coast of Spain, Ibiza is the third largest of the Balearic Islands.”

 ### Media